Registering Trademarks: Overcoming Section 2(d) Likelihood of Confusion Refusals

 Patrick J. Gallagher

-Mr. Gallagher concentrates his practice on trademark and copyright issues, as well as other IP matters.
-He has extensive experience in trademark clearance, investigation, prosecution, client counseling and management of trademark portfolios.
-He also focuses on trademark enforcement; trademark opposition and cancellation proceedings; trademark, unfair competition and false advertising disputes and litigation; internet domain name disputes and proceedings; and trademark licensing.
-He provides advice and handling disputes involving social media; IP due diligence; IP licensing; copyright counseling, protection and registration; copyright litigation; DMCA notice and take down procedures; and domain name acquisition.Close
+Mr. Gallagher has deep experience in trademark clearance, investigation, prosecution, as well as client counseling and management of domestic and international trademark portfolios.
+He also has significant experience assisting clients with trademark enforcement, opposition and cancellation proceedings; brand protection programs; trademark, unfair competition and false advertising disputes and litigation; internet domain name disputes and proceedings (UDRPs); and trademark licensing.
+He provides tailored advice for handling IP issues involving social media; IP due diligence and IP licensing; copyright counseling, registration, protection and litigation; Digital Millennium Copyright Act (DMCA) notice and take down procedures; and domain name acquisition.Close

 Draeke H. Weseman